eaglePB2/writeups/{PWB}/Simple Programming/006.  Display Size Of Different Datatype/readme.md

-Write A C Program To Display Size Of Different Datatype.
+Write A Program To Display Size Of Different Datatype.
 Here one thing noted down size of Datatype maybe depend upon your Operating System.
 Operating System You Are using maybe 32 Bit Or 64 Bit, so the answer may vary.